Titli (2002 film): Plot

 One of the themes of the film is "the first day of the rains".
 Urmila wonders if it is the first day of Aasharh - the month heralding the monsoons in the Bengali calendar, a month rendered romantic in Kalidasa’s epic verse, Meghadutam.
 Rohit feels a droplet of rain on his watch.
 The foggy romantic mood heightens as Urmila sings a Rabindrasangeet and recites a Tagore poem.
-By now, unbeknownst to the old lovers, Titli has returned, and she overhears the conversation, and learns of their relationship.
-Her own romance is shattered, and John Lennon’s "Strawberry fields forever" builds up the mood of desolation.
+By now, unbeknownst to the old lovers, Titli has returned, and she overhears the conversation and learns of their relationship.
+Her own romance is shattered, and John Lennon’s "Strawberry Fields Forever" builds up the mood of desolation.
 Soon they reach the airport where they meet Titli's father, an avid reader of Harry Potter novels and a book of jokes by Khushwant Singh (a sign of his open-minded mentality).
 Unknown to the fact that Rohit was the former lover of his wife, he becomes overjoyed after meeting him and also encourages his wife and daughter to keep in contact with Rohit.
 On the way home, Titli is on the verge of tears as she grapples with the fact that her own mother has become her immediate rival.
 She has always been very close to her mother, and the tension mounts as she does not know how to deal with this pain.
-Eventually, Titli cannot suppress her curiosity if her mother still loves Rohit.
+Eventually, Titli cannot suppress her curiosity about whether her mother still loves Rohit.
 In the end, when Rohit writes a letter to Urmila about his engagement to another woman, she gets her answer.

-The film is very stylishly made, even this end story coinciding with the announcement on a magazine cover - "Bangali Babur Biye" (Bengali gentleman gets married).
+The film is very stylishly made, even the end story coinciding with the announcement on a magazine cover - "Bangali Babur Biye" (Bengali gentleman gets married).